The federal National Labor Relations Act (NLRA) tries to strike a balance between employee rights and the rights of employers.

 - Unions cannot act as if they are the union for the workplace if they have not been properly certified.

-Unions must also likewise engage in good faith bargaining.
-For example, they cannot refuse to come to the bargaining table or refuse to listen to a proposal from management.
+Unions must also engage in good-faith bargaining.
+For example, unions cannot refuse to come to the bargaining table or refuse to listen to a proposal from management.

 Filing a Complaint

 If you believe that management or a union has engaged in an unfair labor practice, then you can file a complaint with the NLRB.

 You have six months from the date of the incident to file the complaint with the federal agency.